-To amend the South African Postbank Limited Act, 2010 (Act No. 9 of 2010), so as to amend any provision that may negatively affect the operational autonomy and independence of the Office for Banks; to remove any inconsistencies with the Banks Act; and to provide for matters connected therewith.
+To amend the South African Postbank Limited Act, 2010; so as to amend provisions that may negatively affect the operational autonomy and independence of the Office for Banks; to remove any inconsistencies with the Banks Act; and to provide for matters connected therewith.

-BE IT ENACTED by the Parliament of the Republic of South Africa, as follows:-
+B^E IT ENACTED by the Parliament of the Republic of South Africa, as follows:-

-1. Section 1 of the South African Postbank Limited Act, 2010 (Act No. 9 of 2010) (hereinafter referred to as the principal Act) is hereby amended by the deletion of the definition of "Registrar of Banks".
+1. Section 1 of the South African Postbank Limited Act, 2010 (Act No. 9 of 2010) (hereinafter referred to as the principal Act), is hereby amended by the deletion of the definition of "Registrar of Banks".

-- 2. Section 3 of the principal Act is hereby amended by the substitution for subsection (2) of the following subsection: - "(2) Notwithstanding section 32 of the Companies Act [and section 37 of the Banks Act], the Post Office shall, upon incorporation of the Company, be the sole member and shareholder of the Company."
+- 2. Section 3 of the principal Act is hereby amended by the substitution for subsection (2) of the following subsection: - "(2) Notwithstanding section 32 of the Companies Act [and section 37 of the 10 Banks Act], the Post Office shall, upon incorporation of the Company, be the sole member and shareholder of the Company.".

-Deletion of section 4 of Act 9 of 2010
+Repeal of section 4 of Act 9 of 2010

-3. Section 4 of the principal Act is hereby deleted.
+3. Section 4 of the principal Act is hereby repealed.

-Deletion of section 8 of Act 9 of 2010
+Repeal of section 8 of Act 9 of 2010

-4. Section 8 of the principal Act is hereby deleted.
+4. Section 8 of the principal Act is hereby repealed.